GimpTutorial/3-Tiling-Textures/README.md

 + Why bother tiling in the first pace?
 + Power of two textures
 + Not necessary, but thakes advantages of GPU

+### 6_TT_GMP Quick Win Tiling Textures
++ Not Much Control of the output
++ What happens when you tile a texture?
++ What does seamless mean?
++ How to tile a texture in GIMP
++ Creating an automatic seamless texture in GIMP